Introduction

 Pool Rummy

-Pool Rummy is a variation where players aim to accumulate the least number of points over several rounds until a player reaches the pre-determined points threshold (usually 101 or 201 points), at which point they are eliminated from the game.
+Pool Rummy is a variation in which players aim to accumulate the leaves over several rounds until they reach a pre-determined points threshold (usually 101 or 201 points), at which point they are eliminated from the game.
 The last remaining player is declared the winner.

 Best of 3/Best of 5

 In this type of Points Rummy, players compete in a series of games, typically three or five.
-The player who wins the majority of the games is declared the overall winner.
+The player who wins most of the games is declared the overall winner.

 High Stake Rummy